gctanita/testingDave/ReadMe.md

 | Is married                    | YES OR NO | YES OR NO | YES OR NO | YES OR NO | YES       |
 | Interest                      | 6%        | 7%        | 8%        | 10%       | 9%        |

-I'm going to use the `deepseek-r1:7b` as a base, at the moment as a base, as it is really fast.
+I'm going to use the `deepseek-r1:7b` as a base, as it is decently fast.
 We're not going to do rocket science here.
-We're just going to take the existing `deepseek-r1:7b` model and add our system prompt to it, and add to the system prompt the conditions from the table.
+We're just going to take the existing `deepseek-r1:7b` model and add our system prompt with the conditions from the table.

 #### Steps:
 - Create a folder "my-dave-model"